Hosshii/rs9cc/README.md

 $ ./a.out
 ```

-Note: Since preprocessor is not currently implemented, you may have to do the prototype declarations yourself(as below).
+Note: Since preprocessor is not currently implemented, you may have to do the prototype declarations yourself.
 ```c
 int printf(char *p, ...);